Luke-SNAW/Luke-SNAW.github.io/vault/dev.git.A Better Model for Stacked (GitHub) Pull Requests.md

 1. You can't create a stack of pull requests if you're on a fork.
 2. Force-pushes are pretty much a requirement, so this doesn't work well for collaborative feature branches.
 3. There's more initial overhead for the author; it's a lot easier (at first, anyway) to stick the entire change in the single PR.

+# Conclusion

+Ultimately, stacking PRs is just another tool to help manage GitHub-based code review.
+I've found that it works well for large changes (4+ PRs), but small-to-medium changes are generally better off as commits on a single PR.
+There's undoubtedly some discretion that needs to be applied here, but don't be afraid to use a stack of PRs if the situation calls for it!

+The tooling situation is not great, admittedly.
+I haven't found another tool that does what `gh-stack` does, and there's a lot of room for improvement there.
+I'm also hoping for [something GitHub-native](https://twitter.com/natfriedman/status/1170804894241972224) in the near future. 🤞

+As for immediate next steps, I want to add functionality to `gh-stack` so it creates the initial set of PRs on Github for you.
+Right now you have to create them manually and make sure each PR has the right _merges into_ value set, which can be somewhat error prone.